-Mani Rimdu Festival seems to be celebrated first time in 1930.
+Mani Rimdu Festival seems to be celebrated the first time in 1930.
 Rongbukh Monastery in Tibet is the place from where this festival is originated.
 It’s one of the most fascinating High Himalayan Buddhist festivals observed every year, usually in November (date fixed by the lunar calendar) in Tengboche monastery.

 Mani Rimdu is a 19-day sequence of sacred ceremonies and empowerments, culminating in a 3-day public festival.
 It's an opportunity for the local Sherpa and Tibetan communities, to gather and celebrate together with the monastic community.

 Mani Rimdu is a re-creation of legendary events; the establishment of Buddhism in Tibet by the great saint, Guru Rinpoche (Padmasambhava).
 Through the dances, symbolic demons are conquered, dispelled, or converted to Dharma Protectors, as positive forces clash with those of chaos.
 The dances convey the Buddhist teachings on many levels - from the simplest to the most profound - for those who do not have the opportunity to study and meditate extensively.

 The monks who perform the dances, first take vows at an empowerment ceremony with Trulshig Rinpoche.
 During the dances, they become deities, rather than ordinary people.
 Because the dances are regarded as sacred, they can only be performed in the context of Mani Rimdu, and not for ordinary entertainment.
 Trulshig Rinpoche explains, “seeing Mani Rimdu is like receiving a blessing”

 Following is the schedule for the Everest Mani Rimdu Festival of this year :

 4.LHOKPAR (destruction of the sand mandala) - 9 Nov.
 2014